• Skip to primary navigation

 • In a large bowl toss broccoli florets and carrots with olive oil salt and pepper.

-• Pour vegetables evenly onto a baking sheet and place in the oven for 25 minutes.
+• Spread vegetables onto a baking sheet in a single layer and place in the oven for 25 minutes.
 Broccoli will be charred and carrots will be tender-crisp.

 • Optional: If you prefer carrots to be more tender put them into the oven 10 minutes prior to adding the broccoli florets.